Kazualov/endoscopy_tool/docs/reports/transition-report.md

 - [ ] Add maintenance guide to README

 ### Future Plans
 > The customer plans to:
 > - ✅ Continue using the product
-> - ✅ Expand functionality internally
+> - ✅ Expand functionality internally, including improvements to training models and execution speed
-> - ❓ Possibly collaborate on future versions (conditions: [e.g., funding, supervision])
+> - ❓ Possibly collaborate on future versions with the development team (under discussion)

 ---